lionkmp/ai64_extractor/README.txt

     -x ,            Use ',' as file extension separator (default is '.')
     -v              Verbose, list succesfully processed files
     -w              Force windows compatible file naming

-1. Collect the c64 stuff what you want to convert into a directory structure.
-2. Create an emtpy directory for the destination.
-3. Run "ai64.php sourcedirname destinationdirname".

 If ".php" is not registered to your PHP interpreter, you may need to type "php ai64.php" instead, assuming php.exe is on your PATH.